-Florence's cathedral of Santa Maria del Fiore, also known as il Duomo, is the city's symbol and most recognizable building.
-The cathedral and its corresponding bell tower (campanile) and baptistery (battistero) are among the Top Ten Attractions in Florence.
-It's also one of the top cathedrals to see in Italy.
+The Cathedral of Santa Maria del Fiore, also known as il Duomo, serves as the city's symbol and it is the most recognizable building in Florence, Italy.
+The cathedral and its corresponding bell tower (campanile) and baptistery (battistero) are among the Top Ten Attractions in Florence and the Duomo is also considered to be one of the top cathedrals to see in Italy.

-Admission: Entrance to the cathedral is free but there are fees to visit the dome and the crypt, which includes the archeological ruins of Santa Reparata, the 4th century cathedral.
-Guided visits (also for a fee) of about 45 minutes each are available for the Duomo, its dome, the cathedral terrace, and Santa Reparata.
+Entrance to the cathedral is free, but there are fees to visit the dome and the crypt, which includes the archeological ruins of Santa Reparata.
+Guided visits (also for a fee) run for about 45 minutes each and are available for the Duomo, its dome, the cathedral terrace, and Santa Reparata.

 The Duomo was built upon the remains of the fourth-century cathedral of Santa Reparata.
 It was initially designed by Arnolfo di Cambio in 1296, but its main feature, the massive dome, was engineered according to the plans of Filippo Brunelleschi.
 He won the commission to plan and build the dome after winning a design competition, which pitted him against other Florentine artists and architects, including Lorenzo Ghiberti.